The Best Restaurants in Jersey City (2026 Guide)

 jersey city nj restaurants

 You have to know where to look to find this stellar cocktail bar in the heart of the city, but once you do, you’ll enter a world defined by boundary-pushing beverages and tasty bites.
-Gabriel Rieben and Arto Ozgun teamed up to bring JC a bar that isn’t just impressive for New Jersey, but one that would wow no matter where you placed it.
-The unique menu structure involves nameless drinks that instead don a numerical moniker—The Number Twelve, The Number Twenty-Four and so on.
-Thematically, 143 Social’s cocktail menu is defined by the seasons and the small plates and homemade bar snacks come to play back up.
+This is a bar that isn’t just impressive for New Jersey—it would wow no matter where you placed it.
+The unique menu structure involves nameless drinks that instead don a numerical moniker: The Number Twelve, The Number Twenty-Four, and so on.
+Thematically, 143 Social’s cocktail menu is defined by the seasons, and the small plates and homemade bar snacks come to play backup.
 For cocktail fans and food obsessives alike, 143 Social is a must-try.

 15 Fox Place

 15 Fox Place is one of Jersey City’s most quintessential restaurants.
 The reservation-only Italian hub is set in a historical house where the decor has remained untouched for the last several decades.
-Family pictures and trinkets adorn the house, which can be explored during the allotted breaks in between certain courses.
+Family pictures and trinkets adorn the home, which can be explored during the allotted breaks between courses.
 It’s a dining experience like no other—the menu-less dinner is highlighted by family-style options like polenta with meaty sugo and fried potatoes with long hots.
-The meal spans nearly three hours and includes around 15 courses (yes, 15).
+The meal spans nearly three hours and includes around 15 courses.
 Reservations are by phone only and book months out.

 87 Sussex

-87 Sussex is no doubt a premier dining destination in Jersey City, renowned for its global cuisine and use of locally sourced ingredients.
-Diners can expect an impressive culinary experience under the leadership of Chef Brian Walter, whose meticulous attention to detail ensures each plate is a work of art, reflecting his commitment to excellence.
-Think escargot wontons and Barolo-braised short ribs in a tastefully designed space.
-Whether for a special occasion or a refined night out, 87 Sussex offers a must-try dining experience.
-The combination of inventive dishes and high-quality ingredients makes it a must-visit spot for food enthusiasts.
+87 Sussex is renowned for its globe-spanning cuisine and use of locally sourced ingredients.
+Diners can expect an impressive culinary display under the leadership of Chef Brian Walter, whose meticulous attention to detail pulls inspiration from his decades of fine dining experience, ensuring each plate is a true work of culinary art.
+Everything from escargot wontons and Korean-flavored frog legs to Barolo-braised short ribs and pan-roasted barramundi with shellfish-rich bouillabaisse.
+Whether for a special occasion or a happy hour on the patio, 87 Sussex offers a must-try dining experience in Jersey City.

 Barge Inn

-This 60’s-era tavern transports diners back in time in JC’s historic Village neighborhood.
-On paper, it’s a watering hole serving Italian-American staples, but to its regulars, Barge Inn is a second home.
-A place to have a comforting meal, served to you by familiar faces.
-Try the pork chops with hot peppers, potatoes and vinegar, deemed “Pork Chop Bitsy,” or maybe you want a pile of crispy, fried calamari with plenty of red sauce to dip it in.
-On Thursdays, diners flock to Barge Inn for all-you-can-eat pasta.
-Looking for something that makes you feel like you’re eating a home-cooked meal at Grandma’s house?
-Well, you found it.
+This 1960s-era tavern transports diners back in time in JC’s historic Village neighborhood.
+On paper, it’s a watering hole serving Italian-American staples, but to its regulars, Barge Inn is a second home—a place to have a comforting meal served by familiar faces.
+Try the pork chops with hot peppers, potatoes, and vinegar, dubbed “Pork Chop Bitsy,” or maybe you want a pile of crispy fried calamari with plenty of red sauce for dipping.
+Looking for something that feels like a home-cooked meal at Grandma’s house?
+You found it.
+Reservations by phone only.

 Cellar 335

-When Chef/Owner Jamie Knott opened Cellar 335 a decade ago, he brought a new concept to Jersey City and with it, a spark that inspired the growth of the JC dining scene that we know today.
-Along with Chef Chris Abbamondi, Cellar stays serving Pan-Asian bites like gaudy, flame-ridden pu-pu platters or continent-spanning staples like tikka meatballs and large-format braised pork shanks with bao buns and toppings to boot.
+When Chef and Owner Jamie Knott opened Cellar 335, he brought a new concept to Jersey City—and with it, a spark that helped inspire the growth of the JC dining scene we know today.
+Along with Chef Chris Abbamondi, Cellar stays serving Pan-Asian bites like flame-ridden pu-pu platters and continent-spanning staples like tikka meatballs and large-format braised pork shanks with bao buns and toppings to boot.
 With its garnish-heavy tiki cocktails and hip atmosphere in a sunken, street-side bar, Cellar 335 has never slowed down.
-It’s a place where your night can begin or end—it’s the one constant in a neighborhood that hasn’t stopped changing for the last ten years.
+It’s a place where your night can begin or end—the one constant in a neighborhood that hasn’t stopped changing.

 ITA Italian Kitchen